The Best Cut of Meat for Pot Roast

 To prevent the roast from drying out, you will add liquid (such as beef stock, broth, or water) to the bottom of the dish holding the roast.
 To make it a complete meal, many people add chopped-up potatoes or vegetables to the dish, cooking it along with the roast.

 You may be accustomed to selecting tender, juicy steaks from the meat counter.
 With pot roast, the exact opposite rules apply.
 Tougher cuts of meat have lots of tough connective tissue.
-When you cook the roast at a low temperature for a long period of time, the tissues soften.
+When you cook the roast at a low temperature for a long period, the tissues soften.

-Cooking a good pot roast requires a great deal of patience.
-You can’t rush the process — cooking at a slightly higher temperature for a shorter period of time will result in a tough, dried-out dinner.
+How to cook a good pot roast is another learning process.
+It requires a great deal of patience.
+You can’t rush it — cooking at a slightly higher temperature for a shorter period will result in a tough, dried-out dinner.
 Allowing the meat to simmer for hours results in the tender, melt-in-your-mouth roast you’ve been craving.

 The best cut of meat for pot roast